Agile project management can be a polarizing topic in professional circles.

 - Regularly reflect and review.
 You can’t learn or progress without evaluating your workflow.

-The 4 core Agile values are:
+The 4 values of Agile

 - Individuals and interactions over processes and tools